 If you are not satisfied with the outcome of our support, you may take your complaint to the Information Commissioner’s Office, which regulates Data Protection.
 Its address is Information Commissioner’s Office Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.
 It can be contacted by telephone on 0303 123 1113 or by email on email@example.com.

 Service changes to this privacy notice

 We keep our privacy notice under regular review.
-This privacy notice was last updated on 10th November 2017.
+This privacy notice was last updated in March 2023.